 A tilt shot is shot that uses a cinematographic technique called tilting in which the camera stays fixed but rotates up and down on a vertical plane.
 Tilting is similar to the motion of an individual raising or lowering their heads.
 This is different than the panning of a camera which also sits on a fixed but moves left to right.
 Equipment like a tilt-shift lens enables this vertical camera motion.

 WHY USE A TILT SHOT?

-- In an establishing shot - brings us to location and character
+- In an establishing shot — brings us to into a location

-- Downward looking tilts observe action over large area
+- Downward tilts observe action over a large area

 - Upward tilts can create psychological impression of inferiority or weakness in a character